All Products

 }

-Step 2: Configure identity-based access policies for Alice and Bob
+Step 2: Configure identity-based policies for users Alice and Bob

-The following policies grant Alice and Bob the permission to assume prod-role and require them to set a SourceIdentity value that matches their respective usernames in the request.
+The following policies grant Alice and Bob permission to assume prod-role and enforce that they set a SourceIdentity that matches their respective usernames in the request.

 {